-Burning Man is an annual gathering of over 70,000 dreamers and doers in a temporary community called Black Rock City built in the beautiful but remote Black Rock Desert of northern Nevada.
+Burning Man is an annual gathering of 80,000 or so dreamers and doers in a temporary community called Black Rock City built in the beautiful but remote Black Rock Desert of northern Nevada.
 The event takes place during the week leading up to and including the Labor Day holiday in early September and features art, music. and a host of other types of fun entertainment put on by its attendees.
 The climax of Burning Man is the immolation of a large wooden effigy of a man the Saturday evening before Labor Day.

 Burning Man 2023 Dates: Sunday, August 27th through Monday, September 4th (Labor Day)